-Sovereign-Owned Entity.
-A legal entity wholly or majority-owned by a Sovereign, other than a Central Bank, or by a State of a Federal Sovereign, which may or may not benefit from any immunity enjoyed by the Sovereign or State of a Federal Sovereign from legal proceedings or execution against its assets.
+Description Covered by opinion Legal form(s) Sovereign or State of a Federal Sovereign from legal proceedings or execution against its assets.
 This category may include entities active entirely in the private sector without any specific public duties or public sector mission as well as statutory bodies with public duties (for example, a statutory body charged with regulatory responsibility over a sector of the domestic economy).
 This category does not include local governmental authorities (see "Local Authority").

-State of a Federal Sovereign.
+State of a Federal Sovereign .
 The principal political sub-division of a federal Sovereign, such as Australia (for example, Queensland), Canada (for example, Ontario), Germany (for example, Nordrhein-Westfalen) or the United States of America (for example, Pennsylvania).
 This category does not include a Local Authority.
+Not applicable.